dotnet/Docker.DotNet/README.md

 ### Error Handling

-Here are typical errors from the client library:
+Here are typical exceptions thrown from the client library:

 * **`DockerAPIException`** is thrown when Docker API responds with non-success result.
 You can use `StatusCode` and `ResponseBody` properties of the exception for further logging.
 * **`TaskCanceledException`** is thrown from `System.Net.Http` library by design.
 It is not a friendly exception but usually means your request has timed out.
 (HttpClient has 100 seconds of default timeout per request.)